BobDotCom/capture-the-wu-writeups/cryptography/i_am_the_doctor.md

 # I am The Doctor.
 Simply The Doctor.
 The one, the only, and the best.
 (30)

+## Description
+Question: We received a transmission from an unknown individual.
+Can you tell us their message?

+(see image)
+(message.png)

 ## Steps
 1. We downloaded the image and used google's reverse image search to find out that it was a phrase in the fictional language "Gallifreyan" from the show Doctor Who.
 This was confirmed by the question title.
 2. We used a [Gallifreyan](https://gallifreyan.info/guide/scg) guide to translate to english.